swson/ADSP/README.md

 INPUT_DIR = "data"
 ````
 Default path can be changed by changing the variable.
 User can also manually input the path to the files.
-Inputting files that does not meet the file requirements (incorrect file types) will be ignored.
+Inputting files that do not meet the file requirements (incorrect file types) will be ignored.
 .bin files and .dat files are read as 64 bit floating point numbers by default, but can be set to 32 bit (refers to optional argument section).
 .nc files require a variable name since .nc files can have multiple sets of data with different variables.